GREYWOLF Continues Modernization with M109A7 Paladins

-Troopers with 2nd Battalion, 82nd Field Artillery Regiment (2-82 FA), 3rd Armored Brigade Combat Team, 1st Cavalry Division, send the first set of Artillery rounds down range with the new M109A7 Paladin, Sept.
+FORT HOOD, TEXAS – The distant sounds of booms and crashes filled the Fort Hood area as Troopers with 2nd Battalion, 82nd Field Artillery Regiment (2-82 FA), 3rd Armored Brigade Combat Team, 1st Cavalry Division, sent the first set of Artillery rounds down range with the new M109A7 Paladin, Sept.
 17, 2020.

-The addition of the new Paladin is a part of the GREYWOLF brigades ongoing modernization efforts set to enhance combat power and drive readiness within America’s First Team.
-(U.S. Army Video by Sgt.
-Calab Franklin)
+Over the last five weeks, these Troopers endured a variety of vigorous training that all lead to this one moment: finally firing the new Paladin.
+The gain of this new equipment is a part of the GREYWOLF brigade’s ongoing modernization effort, enhancing combat power within America’s First Team and training on the world’s most up-to-date warfighting systems.

+“We started in the DIVARTY (Division Artillery) motor pool learning the system and taking it back to the basics,” said Capt.
+Jonathan Harper, Commander of Bravo Company, 2-82 FA.
+“It is getting our Soldiers comfortable on a new platform.”

 |Date Taken: